bazelbuild/bazel/site/en/extending/platforms.md

 `test_suite` targets with incompatible tests to also be incompatible.

-Explicitly specifying an incompatible target on the command line results in an error message and a failed build unless `--skip_incompatible_explicit_targets` is enabled:
+Explicitly specifying an incompatible target on the command line results in an error message and a failed build.

 ```console
 $ bazel build --platforms=//:myplatform //:target_incompatible_with_myplatform